joksker/Cash-5-Lottery-Random-Number-Generator/README.md

         return numbers
 ```

 In addition, the application includes a save button labeled 'Save As' to store the 5 generated random numbers in a text file with using the filedialog library built-in Python.
-It also allows the user to choose what theme to use 'Light, Dark, or System' as a customtkinter widget.

 ```Python
     def save_file_as(self):